Blackhawk (DC Comics): Original incarnation

 Other short-term members are Baker, an Englishman, and Boris, a Russian.
 Both characters only make single panel appearances.
 Zeg, Polish like Blackhawk and Stanislaus, manages to last a bit longer, but is gone by the Blackhawk's ninth appearance in Military Comics.

 A significant ally to the team throughout the 1940s is Miss Fear, who never formally joins the group but appears frequently during their Asian missions, developing a romantic interest in Blackhawk himself.

-The strip's most significant supporting character, however, is Zinda Blake, also known as Lady Blackhawk.
+The strip's most significant supporting character is Zinda Blake, also known as Lady Blackhawk.
 After a failed attempt to become the team's first female member, she is eventually awarded honorary status and makes numerous appears from 1959 to 1968, even becoming the villainess Queen Killer Shark for a time.

 The team acquires an animal mascot in the 1950s, Blackie the hawk.
-Possessing remarkable intelligence he can type notes in plain English, among other skills and fitted with his own miniature belt radio, he's often shown perched on Blackhawk's shoulder.
+Possessing remarkable intelligence he can type notes in plain English, among other skills and fitted with his own miniature belt radio, he is often shown perched on Blackhawk's shoulder.

 1967's New Blackhawk Era

-When the Blackhawks are proven by the secret spy organization G.E.O.R.G.E. (the Group for Extermination of Organizations of Revenge, Greed, and Evil) to be inept and ineffective as a modern-day fighting force against the evils of the world, the team regroups and dons dramatic new identities that, as the U.S. President happily observes, returns them to their rightful place as one of America's "top trouble-shooting teams".
+When the Blackhawks are proven by the secret spy organization G.E.O.R.G.E. (the Group for Extermination of Organizations of Revenge, Greed, and Evil) to be inept and ineffective as a modern-day fighting force against the evils of the world, the team regroups and dons dramatic new identities that, as the U.S. president happily observes, returns them to their rightful place as one of America's "top trouble-shooting teams".
 For 14 issues beginning with Blackhawk #228 (January 1967), the Blackhawks become: